rhighs/jp/README.md

-## A simple and lightweight json parser written in C++17
+## Minimalistic json parser for C++17 and above

 I've built this json parser as a lighter alternative to the ones I found browsing on the internet...
-They included a lot of unnecessary stuff as well as extra functionalities one's doesn't really looks for when searching for a json parser.
+They included a lot of unnecessary stuff as well as extra features one doesn't really look for when searching for a json parser.

 ### Parsing